lextoumbourou/notes/moocs/coursera/ml-foundations/week-5.md

   0. Popularity

     * What are people viewing now?
+    * Pros:
+      * Rudimentary solution to the "cold-start problem": what to show the user when you know nothing about them.
-    * Limitation
+    * Limitations:
       * No personalization

-  1. Classification model
+  1. Classification model (like sentiment analysis)

-    * "Use features of products and users to make recommendations"
+    * Considered supervised learning (?).
-    * Features
+    * Potential features:
-      * User info
+      * User info.
-      * Purchase history
+      * Purchase history.
-      * Product info
+      * Product info.
-      * Other info
+      * Other info.
     * Classifier takes features as input and return the probability of buying the product
     * Pros:
       * Personalized: considers user info etc
       * Features can capture context: time of day, what user just saw
       * Handles limited user history: age of user etc.
     * Cons:
+      * Quality of information may be low.
       * Features may not be available (might not know age etc).
       * Doesn't work as well as "collaborative filtering"